 - Child Poverty, including Families First, family support and play policies;

-- Children’s and young people’s rights and entitlements, including the UN Convention on the Rights of the Child, the Children’s Commissioner for Wales and children’s advocacy;
+- Children’s and young people’s rights and entitlements, including the UN Convention on the Rights of the Child and the Children’s Commissioner for Wales;

 - Flying Start Initiative for children 0-3;

 - Communities First;

 - Regeneration, including Strategic Regeneration Areas; legacy regeneration; and provision of sites and premises, derelict land and environmental improvements relating to regeneration;

 - The housing and housing-related activities of Local Authorities and housing associations, including housing management and the allocation of social and affordable housing;